From Planograms to Point of Sale: 13 Key Visual Merchandising Terms Explained

 Mannequins are intended to show off a product in a more kinetic, human context.
-They can range from being simple, upright store mannequins t0 custom-built ones designed around a specific purpose - for example a sports retailer may utilise mannequins that look as if they are poised to run, whereas a high-end fashion boutique may instead make use of mannequins in elegant poses to dress their clothes in.
+They can range from being simple, upright store mannequins to custom-built ones designed around a specific purpose - for example a sports retailer may utilize mannequins that look as if they are poised to run, whereas a high-end fashion boutique may instead make use of mannequins in elegant poses to dress their clothes in.

 Visual Merchandising Directive

-A visual merchandising - or VM - directive is a brief that covers how a whole store, or new collection, is merchandised.
+A Visual Merchandising - or VM - directive is a brief that covers how a whole store, or new collection, is merchandised.
 Each retailer has their own preferred method of delivering a VM directive to their stores.
 When it comes to larger retailers who have multiple stores of different sizes, it's important to ensure that the directive is relevant to the actual store - ensuring it has the correct fixtures and products available.

 A store cluster refers to a group of stores that have been 'clustered' into types based on defining characteristics - for most retailers, this tends to be by size.
-Stores can also be clustered based on performance but when it comes to visual merchandising, grouping them based on size and availability of fixtures is most common (known as 'store grades')
+Stores can also be clustered based on performance but when it comes to Visual Merchandising, grouping them based on size and availability of fixtures is most common (known as 'store grades')

 Props fall under any non-saleable objects in store that are used to convey a certain theme, style or ambience.
-They are used to heighten the aesthetic of a store and are commonly placed in visual merchandising displays - like storefront windows and store back-walls.
+They are used to heighten the aesthetic of a store and are commonly placed in Visual Merchandising displays - like storefront windows and store back-walls.
 Consider things like photo frames, artwork, and almost any object put to good creative use.

 Ambience revolves around creating an atmosphere in your store that is most likely to drive sales.
 Like any atmosphere, it's highly dependent on a customer's senses - so there's lots of ways store ambience can be manipulated and managed.
 Touch, sight, smell, and hearing all play a huge part in how a customer perceives their shopping experience and in-store music has long been studied as an important psychological factor in making buying decisions.